 Activities : Birding, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Welcome to Ushuaia, the world’s southernmost city and starting point of your expedition.
-Upon your arrival at the airport, a transfer included to your hotel, which is included in the price of the voyage.
+Upon your arrival at the airport, transfer to your included hotel.
 For the rest of the day you are free to explore the city.

 The remote and sparsely-populated Falkland Islands are a birders’ paradise.
 Visit one or more of the isolated outer islands where large colonies of penguins and albatross are easily accessible.
 The Falklands are also a great place to observe marine mammals.
 Fur seals and elephant seals can be found on sandy beaches while the waters in and around the archipelago are home to various whale and dolphin species.
 Route and exploration opportunities are dependent on weather among these windswept islands.